-We present the first genome-wide analysis of human genomic imprinting based on RNA-seq measurements of the parental bias in allele-specific expression in the dorsolateral prefrontal cortex.
+We present athe first1 genome-wide analysis of human genomic imprinting based on RNAseq measurements of the parental bias in allele-specific expression in the dorsolateral prefrontal cortex.
 We find that the fraction of imprinted human genes is consistent with lower ($\approx 0.5\%$) as opposed to higher ($\approx 5\%$) estimates in mice.
-Our analysis reveals that age up or down-regulates allelic bias of some imprinted genes even in later life and that allelic bias depends also on gender and genetic variation.
+Our analysis reveals that age up or downregulates allelic bias of some, but not all, imprinted genes even in adulthoodlater life and that allelic bias depends also on gender and genetic variation.
 Furthermore, we show that allelic bias of some imprinted genes, like UBE3A in the Prader-Willi region, is linked to schizophrenia.
 These results support the hypothesized role of imprinted genes in social interactions, which dynamically change in the life course and depend on neuropsychological function.

-1 Introduction
+1 Introduction2